ESD

 ESD workwear

-The CEI EN 61340-5-1 standard establishes the characteristics for the protection from electronic components and equipment that can be damaged by electrostatic discharge.
-This standard also establishes the characteristics that an EPA (Electrostatic Protected Area) must have.
+The CEI EN 61340-5-1 standard establishes the criteria for safeguarding electronic components and equipment vulnerable to damage from electrostatic discharge.
+This standard also defines the requirements for an Electrostatic Protected Area (EPA).

 What ESD certified clothing is

-The abbreviation ESD, Electro Static Discharge or electrostatic discharge, indicates a sudden flow of electricity that occurs due to a contact, an electrical short circuit or a dielectric breakdown that occurs between two electrically charged objects.
-In particular, this type of electrostatic discharge occurs on ESDs: devices sensitive to electrostatic charges.
-To prevent this from happening, precautions need to be taken, such as wearing specific clothing regulated by the CEI EN 61340-5-1 standard.
+The abbreviation ESD, which stands for Electrostatic Discharge or electrostatic discharge, refers to the sudden flow of electricity resulting from contact, electrical short circuits, or dielectric breakdown occurring between two electrically charged objects.
+This type of electrostatic discharge primarily affects ESDs—devices sensitive to electrostatic charges.
+To prevent such occurrences, precautions need to be taken, including wearing specific clothing regulated by the CEI EN 61340-5-1 standard.

 Scope of application